specklesystems/SpeckleAutomateDotnetExample/README.md

 1. the main function command, that implements the Speckle Automate function's anatomy
 2. `generate-schema` -> a helper command that can generate the JSON Schema from the function author provided `FunctionInputs` class.
 This command is called whenever a new version of the function is published to automate.

-### AutomateFunction.cs - The function implementation
+### Function Implementation (`AutomateFunction.cs`)

 The `AutomateFunction.cs` contains the actual function implementation.
 This is the file that you should modify to implement the function's functionality.

-The `Run` function takes 2 inputs:
+You'll modify the `Run` function to execute your specific logic here.
+The function receives an AutomationContext and, optionally, a struct for your desired input data:

 - `AutomationContext` -> The context of your automation, which contains all the parsed information provided by the automate service as explained [above](#anatomy-of-a-function)
-- **Optional** A `struct` representing your desired input data (see [Function Inputs](#functioninputscs---the-function-inputs))
+- **Optional**: a `struct` representing your desired input data (see [Function Inputs](#functioninputscs---the-function-inputs))

 The template already contains an example implementation that will count how many objects of a particular type can be found on a version.

-### FunctionInputs.cs - The function inputs
+### User Inputs (`FunctionInputs.cs`)

 The definition of the user-defined inputs required for the function to work.
 This will also be used by the `generate-schema` CLI command to inform Automate of the required inputs a user setting up an automation will need to provide.

-This is just a `struct` with whatever properties you need.
-For now, we support basic types (string, int, double) and nested `struct`s with the same type limitations as its parent.
+This `struct` defines the user input types your function will accept.
+Supported data types include basic ones (e.g., `string`, `int`, `double`) and nested structs are possible with the same types as their parents.

 ## Publishing a function

-We publish a [github action](https://github.com/specklesystems/speckle-automate-github-composite-action) that bundles all the steps that are needed to publish a new version of a function.
-The automation requires two secret values, the `SPECKLE_FUNCTION_ID` and `SPECKLE_FUNCTION_TOKEN` both of these are provided, when you register a new function on Automate.
+Publishing your Speckle Automate function is streamlined through a GitHub Action we provide.
+Here's what you need to know:

-This will:
+1. **Secret Values**: To start publishing, you'll need two secrets: `SPECKLE_FUNCTION_ID` and `SPECKLE_FUNCTION_TOKEN`.
+These are provided when you register a new function on Speckle Automate.

-- Restore any packages and build your function
+2. **Build and Restore**: The GitHub Action restores any necessary packages and builds your function.

-- Generate the json schema for your inputs
+3. **Generate JSON Schema**: The Action will also generate a JSON schema based on your FunctionInputs class to inform Speckle Automate about the required user inputs.

-- Package your function as a Docker image
+4. **Docker Image**: Your function is then packaged into a Docker image, which is essential for its deployment.

-- Register the new image as a new version in Speckle Automate
+5. **Version Registration**: The new Docker image is registered as a new version in Speckle Automate, making your function discoverable and usable.

 Once this process has successfully finished, your function should be available and discoverable in Speckle.Automate

 > [!NOTE]
-> You need to register your function on Speckle Automate to get the required secret values.
-For new functions, this is automatically done by our GitHub Application, so no extra user setup is needed.
+> Register your function on Speckle Automate to get the needed secret values.
+This is automatically done for new functions by our GitHub Application, so no extra setup is required on your end.

 > [!IMPORTANT]
 > After adding the Secrets to the repository secrets on Github each commit to the `main` branch will trigger the publication of a new version.

 ## Changing the name of your solution/project

-Ideally, one of the first things you'll want to do is to rename your project/solution to whatever fits your function's purpose best.
-If you decide to do so, please note there are several other places you may need to update the paths to match your new project structure/name.
+Before you dive too deeply into development, give your project a name that better suits its purpose.
+If you decide to rename your project or solution, remember also to update a few key areas to maintain functionality:

-- `Dockerfile` -> line 4 contains a reference to `SpeckleAutomateDotnetExample/` folder.
+- **Dockerfile**: On line 4, you'll find a reference to the `SpeckleAutomateDotnetExample/` folder.
+Update this to match your new project name.
-- `.github/workflows/main.yml` -> line 23 sets the working directory to be `SpeckleAutomateDotnetFolder/`
+- **GitHub Actions Workflow**: In `.github/workflows/main.yml`, the working directory for the GitHub Action is declared as `SpeckleAutomateDotnetFolder/`.
+Update this to point to your newly named project folder.

-Update these 2 locations too in order for the github action and docker to correctly find your newly named project.
+Keeping these references up-to-date ensures that GitHub Actions and Docker can correctly find and operate your project.